sillybytes/sillybytes/posts/legacy/2016/08/vim-haskell_11.md

 au FileType haskell nnoremap <buffer><silent> [[ :call JumpHaskellFunction(1)<CR>
 ```

-Lets add some extra convenience and use `gI` for jumping to the first *import*
+Let's add some extra convenience and use `gI` for jumping to the first *import*
 statement and `gC` to edit the *.cabal* file:

 ```vim